If you want to transform your life, journaling may be the key.

 When you want to make concrete, lasting changes to your life, a regular journaling practice is the right place to start.

-how journaling helps you realise goals.
 By putting aside a regular time – either when you wake or before bed – to jot down your thoughts, goals and dreams for the day, you’re increasing your self-awareness and allowing yourself to establish small, keystone habits that will spill over into the rest of your life.

 Journaling is one of the most potent keystone habits you can have.
 Increasing evidence shows journaling has a positive impact on both your physical and mental well-being.
 It can strengthen your immune cells, decrease symptoms of asthma and rheumatoid arthritis and reduce stress by helping you come to terms with challenging events.